FREE SHIPPING ON ORDERS OVER $100

 .380 vs. 9mm: Overview

 The .380 ACP is a rimless, straight-walled pistol cartridge designed by the great firearms designer John Moses Browning.
 Similarly, the 9mm Parabellum was developed by German firearms designer Georg Luger and introduced in 1901 for the Luger semi-automatic pistol.
-Each of these calibers has unique characteristics rooted in their design and performance, which we will discuss in more detail in the following sections.
+Each of these calibers has unique characteristics rooted in its design and performance, which we will discuss in more detail in the following sections.

 At first glance, it might not be easy to spot the differences between the two.
-In terms of recoil energy, the shorter .380 ACP is known for having less recoil, making it easier to manage and therefore quicker for follow-up shots.
+In terms of recoil energy, the shorter .380 ACP is known for having lower recoil, making it easier to manage and therefore quicker for follow-up shots.
 On the other hand, the 9mm, wielded by many law enforcement officers in the United States, compensates for its more substantial recoil with a higher velocity and longer-nosed bullet, which can lead to more severe wounds.

 The heart of the matter lies in the quality of recreational bullets.
 By choosing premium bullets, such as those we produce, you’re setting yourself up for optimal accuracy, consistency, and performance during target practice or competitive shooting.
-The right bullet choice leads to superior shot placement, ensuring you hit your mark each time.
+The right bullet choice leads to superior shot placement, helping you hit your mark each time.

 As we delve deeper into the unique characteristics of the .380 ACP and 9mm, it’s important to look beyond just the calibers.
-Features like your firearm’s size, functionalities, magazine capacity, ease of use, and overall reliability also play a pivotal role in the firearm you select for your recreational needs.
+Features like your firearm’s compact size, functionalities, magazine capacity, ease of use, and overall reliability also play a pivotal role in the firearm you select for your recreational needs.

 Detailed Overview of .380 Caliber Bullets

-Diving deeper into our caliber comparison of .380 versus 9mm, let’s start by taking a comprehensive look at the .380 ACP.
+Diving deeper into our caliber comparison of .380 versus 9mm, let’s start by taking a look at the .380 ACP.
 This caliber, also known as the 9mm Browning, 9mm Short, 9mm Kurtz, or simply .380, delivers a smaller diameter bullet at a lower velocity than many of its counterparts.
 Yet, it maintains considerable popularity, particularly among users who seek a weapon that is ideal for concealed carry.

 USAGE OF .380 CALIBER BULLETS

 However, it could be argued that the .380 ACP caliber lags behind others in terms of size and, consequently, the stopping power it offers.
-But with current advancements in recreational bullets like those offered by Berry’s Bullets, this argument is increasingly obsolete.
+But with current advancements in recreational bullets, this argument is increasingly obsolete.
 The energy conveyed by a .380 round has dramatically improved, which, when combined with good shot placement, results in significant stopping power.
+The .380 ACP is a strong contender for those seeking manageable recoil, ease in concealed carry, and an effective defensive round.

 Detailed Overview of 9mm Bullets

 Moving on to the 9mm, officially entitled the 9mm Parabellum, more commonly known as the 9mm Luger, it occupies a higher standing among both firearm enthusiasts and law enforcement agencies.
-This caliber is renowned for delivering a higher velocity given it is a longer and heavier bullet than the .380 ACP.
+This caliber is renowned for delivering a higher velocity, given it is a longer and heavier bullet than the .380 ACP.

-Considering the question of whether to choose the 9mm ultimately tracks back to personal comfort, adaptability, and the critical factor of what feels right in your hands.
+feels right in your hands.
 While the 9mm typically has more recoil than the .380 ACP, many shooters can handle it effectively, making it an incredibly viable option for any shooter.
+A 9mm with a 4 inch barrel will also feel different than one with a short barrel, so test different configurations.STRENGTHS OF 9MM BULLETS

 Choosing Between .380 and 9mm